zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 3. On the Create Migration Service **Basics** tab, enter the following:

-    > **Note**: If you see the message `Your subscription doesn't have proper access to Microsoft.DataMigration`, refresh the browser window before proceeding.
+    > **Note**: If you see the message, `Your subscription doesn't have proper access to Microsoft.DataMigration`, refresh the browser window before proceeding.
 If the message persists, verify you successfully registered the resource provider, and then you can safely ignore this message.

     - Project Details: